 The required safety notes can be requested.
-Please contact us (see).
+Please contact us (see chapter 1.2.1 "Product and vehicle information for Converter").

 It is essential that you comply with European vehicle approval or UNECE R regulations, as well as national registration regulations and also technical vehicle regulations.
 This is because body activities on the vehicle can alter the vehicle type under registration regulations and the operating permit may be invalidated.